iyu/excel2json/README.md

 var excel2json = require('excel2json');

 excel2json.setup({
-    optionCell: 'A1', // Cell with a custom sheet option.
+    option_cell: 'A1', // Cell with a custom sheet option.
 It is not yet used now. (default: 'A1'
-    attrLine: '2',    // Line with a data attribute. (default: '2'
+    attr_line: '2',    // Line with a data attribute. (default: '2'
-    dataLine: '4',    // Line with a data. (default: '4'
+    data_line: '4',    // Line with a data. (default: '4'
-    refKey: '_id'     // ref key. (default: '_id'
+    ref_key: '_id'     // ref key. (default: '_id'
+    logger: Logger     // custom logger.
 });
 ```